Jump Ahead

 In the context of cryptocurrency and blockchain technology, "bridging" refers to the process of transferring assets between different blockchain networks.
 Multi-chain bridges are designed to help investors move their assets from one blockchain to another.
 For example, an investor who holds ERC-20 tokens who wishes to move their assets to the Avalanche blockchain can use the Avalanche Bridge.

-When to enter a bridge trade transaction into CoinLedger
+When to enter a Bridge trade transaction into CoinLedger

 Let's say someone bought ETH on Coinbase, and then sent it to their Arbitrum address on 1Inch.